suyatra2004/chatbot/testApp/README.md

 pip install jinja2

-Best IDE would be Pycharm
+Best IDE would be Pycharm,VS code